 17. Men are becoming less concerned about sexual harassment in the workplace, statistics from the 2017-2019 period reveal.

-53% of men in a Gallup survey state that sexual harassment in the work setting is a major problem as opposed to 66% of men that were surveyed in 2017.
+53% of men in a Gallup survey state that sexual harassment in the work setting is a major problem instead of 66% of men surveyed in 2017.
 This 13 percentage point drop in only one year is a significant change in the public opinion surrounding this issue.

 In 2019, 62% of the total US population believed that harassment in the workplace should be taken seriously, compared to 69% in 2017.
 Furthermore, 70% of American women in 2019 vs. 73% of women in 2017 stated that sexual harassment at work is a major problem in the US.

-18. Facts about sexual harassment reveal that for 51% of Americans, the increased awareness of this problem made the communication at work more confusing.
+18. Facts about sexual harassment reveal that for 51% of Americans, this problem’s increased awareness made communication at work more confusing.

-Over half of Americans believe that men are more confused about their workplace behavior towards their female colleagues after the #MeToo movement, and only 12% of them believe this movement made things easier for inter-gender communication.
+Over half of Americans believe that men are more confused about their female colleagues’ workplace behavior after the #MeToo movement.
+Only 12% of them believe this movement made things easier for inter-gender communication.

 Concerning the perceived opportunities that women have at work, around 51% of the US adult population believes there are no significant changes in this field after #MeToo.